 Students shall assume responsibility for their own conduct.
 In keeping with the educational purposes of the College, disciplinary action, other than an action requiring dismissal, shall be intended to be developmental rather than punitive.
-Consequently, most disciplinary proceedings shall be conducted between the student and Vice President of Academic and Student Development or designee.

-A student violating the rules and regulations of the College may be subject to any of the following disciplinary actions depending on the nature of the offense and the student's previous conduct record.
+Unless otherwise provided herein, a student violating the rules and regulations of the College may be subject to any of the following disciplinary actions depending on the nature and severity of the incident, the student's previous conduct record, the developmental needs of the student, the level of accountability and responsibility taken by the student, the interests of the community and those impacted by the conduct, any other aggravating, mitigating, or relevant factors.
 All disciplinary actions will be issued in writing.

-- Official Warning Notification that the student has committed an act(s) of misconduct and warning that another offense may result in the imposition of a more serious sanction. - Disciplinary Probation A disciplinary status which does not interfere with the student's right to enroll in and attend classes, but which includes some restrictions, requirements, referral for professional aid or assistance as determined by the individual case. - Restitution Reimbursement for damage to property including the cost of replacement of parts and/or labor.

-- Record Restriction Restricting a student from utilizing an official record or service of the College (examples, transcripts, registration, etc.) until the student's obligation has been met. - Suspension Separation from the College that denies the privilege of continuing enrollment for a definite period of time after which the student may be eligible to return.
+- 1. Official Warning Written notification that the student has committed an act(s) of misconduct and warning that another offense may result in the imposition of a more serious sanction. - 2.
+Disciplinary Probation A disciplinary status which does not interfere with the student's right to enroll in and attend classes, but which includes some restrictions, requirements, referral for professional aid or assistance as determined by the individual case, all which will be in writing. - 3.
+Restitution Reimbursement for damage to property including the cost of replacement of parts and/or labor. - 4.
+Record Restriction Restricting a student from utilizing an official record or service of the College (examples include but are not limited to transcripts, registration, etc.) until the student's obligation has been met. - 5.
+Suspension Separation from the College that denies the privilege of continuing enrollment for a definite period of time after which the student may be eligible to return.
 Suspension may include withdrawal from one or more classes.
+Students who are suspended for disciplinary reasons will still be held responsible for all tuition and fees incurred.
+Conditions for readmission may be specified.

-Conditions for readmission may be specified. - 6.
-Dismissal Permanent separation from the College.
+6. Dismissal - Permanent separation from the College.

-Disciplinary action will not be made part of the student's permanent academic record, but will become part of the student's confidential record maintained by the Vice President of Academic and Student Development or designee.
+Disciplinary action will not be made part of the student's permanent academic record, but will become part of the student's confidential record maintained by the Vice President of Academic and Student Development.
+These records will be made available to prospective employers or academic institutions only when a student has signed an authorization for a disciplinary background check.